samplchallenges/SAMPL-containers/tutorials/DockingContainerRequirements.md

 # Docking Container Requirements
 > This document details the input and output requirements for building and running a docking container for SAMPL-challenges.
-For python template files that fit this information, please see [SAMPL-containers/tutorials/template](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials/template).
+For python template files that follow this guide, please see [SAMPL-containers/tutorials/template](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials/template).
+For a full example of a docking main file, please see [SAMPL-containers/adv/main.py](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/adv/main.py).

 ## Input Requirements
 * `--receptor`: receptor `.pdb` file to dock the ligand into